Nasdanika/nasdanika.github.io/model/core/mapping/feature-mapping-reference.md

+This is old documentation - to be revised

 [TOC levels=6]

 Feature mapping value can be either a string or a map.
 If it is a string it is treated as a singleton map to ``true`` (unconditional mapping).